tendrl-inc-labs/go-sdk/README.md

 ### Flexible Data Types

-The SDK works with any JSON-serializable data type, giving you Python-like flexibility:
+The SDK works with any JSON-serializable data type:

 ```go
 // Strings stay as strings